SignTools/SignTools-CI/README.md

 You only need to configure one provider.

-> ### Note :warning:: Developer accounts are only supported on GitHub Actions for now!
+> ### :warning: Developer accounts are only supported on GitHub Actions for now!

 ## Setup